Inside 100 Days To The Presidential Election, 9 Things That Could Change The Race

 1. Coronavirus: Trump's handling of the pandemic has hurt him badly politically.
 Can he win back some of those right-leaning independents who might be open to his message if they see him as even marginally handling it better?

 2. School reopenings are right around the corner.
 If there's one thing suburban voters care about it's their kids and schools.
-And teachers' unions are a key Democratic voting bloc.
+And teachers unions are a key Democratic voting bloc.

 3. The economy: With states tentatively reopened, local economies are still struggling.
 Congress is haggling over a fifth relief package with a GOP bill expected Monday, but people won't truly get back on their feet until the economy is fully back up and running.
 And that's unlikely to happen until there's a widely distributed vaccine, which is unlikely to happen until 2021 at the earliest.